eligosource/eventsourced/README.md

 When using a [`MessageEmitter`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.MessageEmitter) (see also section [Emitter](#emitter)) applications can choose between methods `sendEvent` and `forwardEvent` where `sendEvent` takes an implicit sender reference as parameter and `forwardEvent` forwards the current sender reference.
 They work in the same way as the `!` and `forward` methods on `ActorRef`, respectively.

-Code from this section is contained in [SenderReferences.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/SenderReferences.scala) and can be executed inside sbt with
+Code from this section is contained in [SenderReferences.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/SenderReferences.scala) and can be executed from the sbt prompt with

     > project eventsourced-examples
     > run-nobootcp org.eligosource.eventsourced.guide.SenderReferences